 Direct Economic Value Generated and Distributed

-The foregoing data pertain to LHAI, the operator of CAC's mine site.
+The foregoing data pertains to HAI, the operator of CAC's mine site.
 CAC receives royalties from the Operator pursuant to the Operating Agreement.
 For completeness and transparency, CAC's disclosure on economic performance are as follows: